kdelwat/PersonalSite/content/_index.md

 +++
 # Home

 I'm Cadel, a bioinformatics student at the University of New South Wales, Sydney.
+I work as a backend developer at [AgriDigital](http://agridigital.io).

 I love building [projects](/projects) and solving problems with technology.